krypton-arch/Recipe-Book-User-App/readme.md

 ```

 Replace `your-username` and `your-repo-name` with your actual GitHub username and repository name.
 Run these three commands in your terminal.

-After the push is complete, refresh your repository page on GitHub.
-You will see all your files and the beautifully formatted `README.md` file.
-You're all set